 - payments the employer is not contractually bound to make.

-Each gross earnings amount MUST be separated by pay period otherwise the employee's AWE/ADP will not be correctly determined.
-This is important because as each pay period passes where the business has been using this payroll system to process pays, less of the information will be needed from the historic gross earnings export.
+Each gross earnings amount MUST be separated by pay period otherwise the employee's AWE/ADP/OWP will not be correctly determined.
+This is important because as each pay period passes where the business has been using this payroll system to process pays, the less of the information that will be needed from the historic gross earnings export.
 For example, assuming the business runs a weekly pay run.
 The first pay run in this payroll system has an employee that has taken annual holidays - to properly calculate the higher of AWE and OWP, the system will require the full 52 weeks of historic gross earnings.
-Then, when the fourth pay run processed in this payroll system has an employee taking annual holidays, the system will require 49 weeks of historic gross earnings to accurately calculate the employee's AWE.
+Then, when the fourth pay run processed in this payroll system has an employee taking annual holidays, the system will require 49 weeks of historic gross earnings to accurately calculate the employee's AWE or 1 week of historic gross earnings plus 3 weeks of pay runs

 The only exception to the above point is where an employee has worked with the company for less than 52 weeks.
 In that case, you would only enter data for each pay period the employee has been paid.